kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. As it branches into the head of the biceps femoris
 	E. Just behind the head of the fibula

-#### Answer: E. Just behind the head of the fibula - ?
+#### Answer: E. Just behind the head of the fibula - TRUE
+- Peroneal neuropathies are classically associated with external compression at the level of the fibular head.
+The most common aetiology is habitual leg crossing (which compresses this area).
+Prolonged positioning with pressure at this area (eg sitting on an airplane or positioning during surgery) are other causes.
+Short casts or braces around this area can be factors in external compression.
+Other causes include operative trauma (knee surgery), fibular fracture, blunt or open trauma, and intrinsic masses (eg ganglionic cysts, schwannoma).
+Lack or loss of the fat pad over the fibular head as a result of sudden weight loss and/or a thin body habitus predisposes the nerve to external compression at this site.

 ### Q1.27
 A 2-year-old baby developed chylothorax as a result of iatrogenic injury to the thoracic duct at the time of surgery to correct a congenital cardiac defect.
 Which of the following statements about the _thoracic duct_ is true?

-	A. It returns lymph from the convex surface of the liver - F
+	A. It returns lymph from the convex surface of the liver
-	B. It extends from the fifth lumbar vertebra to the root of the neck - F
+	B. It extends from the fifth lumbar vertebra to the root of the neck
-	C. It enters the thorax through the aortic hiatus of the diaphragm - F
+	C. It enters the thorax through the aortic hiatus of the diaphragm
 	D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein
-	E. It has no valves to ensure smooth flow of lymph - F
+	E. It has no valves to ensure smooth flow of lymph

-#### Answer: D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein  - ?
+#### Answer: D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein - *FALSE* = C. It enters the thorax through the aortic hiatus of the diaphragm - TRUE
+- The thoracic duct conveys the greater part of the lymph and chyle into the blood.
+It is the common trunk of all the lymphatic vessels of the body, except those on the right side of the head, neck and thorax, and right upper extremity, the right lung, right side of the heart and convex surface of the liver.
+In the adult it varies in length from 38 to 45cm and extends from the second lumbar vertebra to the root of the neck.
+It begins in the abdomen by a triangular dilatation, the cisterna chyli, which is situated on the front of the body of the second lumbar vertebra, to the right side of and behind the aorta, and by the side of the right crus of the diaphragm.
+It enters the thorax through the aortic hiatus of the diaphragm, and ascends through the posterior mediastinal cavity between the aorta and the azygos vein.
+It ends by opening into the angle of junction of the left subclavian vein with the left internal jugular vein.
+The thoracic duct has several valves; at its termination it is provided with a pair, the free borders of which are turned towards the vein, so as to prevent the passage of venous blood into the duct.

 ### Q1.28
 A patient with _acute anal fissure_ has severe pain.
 The pain sensations in this condition are transmitted by:

-	A. The superior rectal nerve - F
+	A. The superior rectal nerve
-	B. The inferior rectal nerve - F
+	B. The inferior rectal nerve
 	C. The pelvic splanchnic nerve
 	D. The perineal nerve
-	E. The posterior scrotal nerve - F
+	E. The posterior scrotal nerve

-#### Answer: C. The pelvic splanchnic nerve - ?
+#### Answer: C. The pelvic splanchnic nerve - *FALSE* = B. The inferior rectal nerve - TRUE
+- The anal canal below the pectinate line is supplied by the inferior rectal nerve (S2, S3, S4) and is responsible for the transmission of pain sensation.
+Anal fissure is caused by the rupture of one of the anal valves, usually by the passage of dry hard stool in someone who is constipated.
+Each valve is lined by mucous membrane above and skin below.
+As a result of skin involvement, the condition is extremely painful and associated with marked spasm of the anal sphincters.

 ### Q1.29
 A junior house officer is assisting repair of an inguinal hernia for the first time.
 The consultant asks him to identify the roof of the inguinal canal.
 The roof of the inguinal canal is formed by: